Planning for a vacation trip at Rishikesh? Do check out these top 10 places to visit in Rishikesh.

 It is a holy confluence of the three rivers Ganga, Yamuna and Saraswathi; it is the biggest ghat in Rishikesh, where numerous people come to take a dip and bathe as there is a strong belief passed down since ages that these waters have the power to wipe out their past sins.

-It is even more popular for the evening aarti (Maha aarti) and hymns recital that takes place on the banks everyday without fail.
+It is even more popular for the evening aarti (Maha aarti) and hymn recital that takes place on the banks every day without fail.
 A band of priests stand in line on the waterfront and conduct flawless puja rituals, simultaneously with resonating chants and clanging bells that transcend the twilight aura.
 These prayers are offered as a tribute to Goddess Ganga who bestows Her grace and blessings on humanity by supporting millions of lives eternally.

-Within a kilometer’s distance from the ghat are three temples – Geeta mandir, Laxminarayan mandir and Bharat mandir, often visited and liked by people.
+Within a kilometre’s distance from the ghat are three temples – Geeta Mandir, Laxminarayan Mandir and Bharat Mandir, often visited and liked by people.

 2. Lakshman Jhula